 Objectives

-Commercial and industrial customers see value in SEM as a strategy for meeting their sustainability and energy performance goals.
+Increase commercial and industrial customers’ perceived see value in SEM as a strategy for meeting their sustainability and energy performance goals.

-Enable greater development and use of high-value SEM tools and resources by regional stakeholders to launch, grow, and sustain regional SEM programs.
+Enable greater development and use of high-value SEM tools and resources by regional stakeholders to launch, grow and sustain regional SEM programs.

 The region leverages the SEM Hub Energy Management Assessment (EMA) tool to measure baseline SEM practices and identify targeted savings opportunities.